rafidmorshedi/suss-website-redesign/pages/tojoin.md

 SUSS is a Sydney University student society, our members include students, professionals and experienced cavers.
 You do not need to be a student or affiliated with Sydney University to join the club.
 Membership is discounted for students.

+Plese note: While you don't need to need to be a student or affiliated with Sydney University to join the club.
+All SUSS members (student and non-student) are required to hold a current University of Sydney Union (USU) Membership.
+USU membership is free for current University of Sydney students.
+Cards for non-students are available for purchase online at the [USU Website](https://usu.edu.au/membership.aspx).
+Don't forget that your USU Membership entitles you to benefits such as cheap movie tickets, retail discounts and so on, see the website for details.

 ## How to become a member or renew your membership

 You can sign up via the form **[here](https://docs.google.com/forms/d/e/1FAIpQLSclrdbJcKCCCRC_tKZJ5-1IUv9yAU3YiLEFr6VrwXBnRfqTeQ/viewform?usp=sf_link)**.
 Instructions are also included in the form.

+Please note:

 ## Alternative sign up options
 ### Option 1:

-Pay by EFT to Sydney University Speleological Society, then fill out the form online and email it to the treasurer Vanessa at **pangcyee16@gmail.com** including your payment reference.
+Pay by EFT to Sydney University Speleological Society, then fill out the form online and email it to the treasurer Lily at **zguo4653@uni.sydney.edu.au** including your payment reference.

 **EFT details:**
 - BSB: 062284